UNIDO’s special event at COP27 highlights importance of innovative energy solutions, with focus on green hydrogen

 09 November 2022

-SHARM EL-SHEIKH, 9 November 2022 – The United Nations Industrial Development Organization (UNIDO), together with the COP27 Presidency, hosted a special evening event to highlight the potential of green hydrogen, and to convey UNIDO's central message: progress by innovation.
+SHARM EL-SHEIKH – The United Nations Industrial Development Organization (UNIDO), together with the COP27 Presidency, hosted a special evening event to highlight the potential of green hydrogen, and to convey UNIDO's central message: progress by innovation.

 The evening began with an overview of the long history of energy development and its impact on the African continent.
 A selection of videos and interactions with the audience provided a relaxing atmosphere at the end of an eventful day at COP27.